 When I asked for video ideas the other week, Vanessa asked for suggestions for getting new (or first) clients.
-I haven’t had time to record anything, but in the process of making some notes about how, I wrote this post.
+Unfortunately, I haven’t had time to record anything, but I wrote this post in the process of making some notes about how.
 Bonus!
 Maybe after this month of daily blogging, I’m a blogger again.
-So, let’s do this, my tips and suggestions for finding your first client or your next client when you’re starting from scratch’ish.
+So, these are my tips and suggestions for finding your first client or your next client when you’re starting from scratch.

 Ask for a referral

 If you’re on a mission to find your next client, make sure you ask past and existing clients for a referral to friends or family.
 Offer an incentive like gift cards or other gifts that will make an effort worth their while.
 But this section is called ASK for a referral because you need to have that conversation.